-Once FNR-SP approval is received from the FIO and upon arrival to Sandia, foreign nationals MUST bring their VALID original passport, applicable visa with any U.S. Citizenship and Immigration Services documentation supporting the visa status and/or renewal AND documentation that may include:
+Once FNR-SP approval is received from the FIO and upon arrival to Sandia, foreign nationals MUST bring their VALID original passport, applicable visa with any U.S. Citizenship and Immigration Services documentation supporting the visa status and/or renewal AND documentation.

 Canadian citizens coming to the United States as temporary non-immigrants for business or pleasure are exempt from the visa requirement; however, a Canadian citizen must be able to establish identity and citizenship.
 Two forms of documentation for a Canadian citizen are required, including a document establishing Canadian citizenship (e.g., birth certificate, citizenship certificate, or passport) and government-issued identification document that includes a photograph, such as a passport or driver’s license.
 A passport with an expiration date that meets or exceeds the end date of an FNR-SP would satisfy both requirements under the Department of Homeland Security’s Western Hemisphere Travel Initiative.